what-Jesus-says-about-cornerstone/Detective-Miller/readme.txt

-we are bittorrent-libraries - bittorrent DHT libraries
+we are canterbury libraries - bittorrent DHT libraries